dimxy/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

 Sidd: I don't see a reference to audio above?
 Perhaps you removed it?
 Fine either way.

---> <!-- dimxy yes, 'audio' looks like not relevant very much to blockchains -->
+--> <!-- dimxy yes, 'audio' looked like not relevant very much to blockchains, I removed it -->

 <!--

 Sidd: Is the below a reference to another external layer?
 Should we make a heading for external layers?

--->
+--><!-- dimxy I think we actually do not explicitly distinguish layers in Antara modules.
+I'd they are similar to usual apps in that the data is transactions and business logic is module's c++ code, to make the architecture more understanable for developers, by comparison  -->

 Also, there can often be an oracle layer, wherein oracle software connects nodes to external data sources across the Internet.
 This can be the case in Antara-based software applications that make use of the [<b>Oracles</b>](../basic-docs/fluidity/fluidity-api/oracles.html#introduction) Antara module.